Key takeaways:

 So, what is a mutual fund?

 A mutual fund is a professionally managed investment that pools money from different investors to invest in assets like stocks, bonds, short-term money market instruments or other securities.
-Supported by a team of analysts, a portfolio manager is responsible for investing the money to try to achieve a specific goal for the fund.
+Supported by a team of analysts, a portfolio manager is responsible for investing the money with the intention of meeting a specific goal for the fund.

-For instance, the goal might be to generate long-term growth or to generate income.
-It's this overall goal that also determines how your money is invested.
-Does it go into stocks?
-Government bonds?
-Exchange-traded funds (ETFs) or other asset classes?
+For instance, the overall goal might be to generate long-term growth or income.
+This will determine how your money is invested — does it go into stocks, government bonds, exchange-traded funds (ETFs), or other asset classes?

 Key benefits of a mutual fund

-Now that you know what a mutual fund is, it's time to get to the really important questions.
-How can a mutual fund help you to achieve your long-term financial goals?
-There are four key benefits associated with adding mutual funds to your overall investment strategy.
+How can a mutual fund help you achieve your long-term financial goals?
+There are four key benefits of adding mutual funds to your overall investment strategy.

 1. Diversification

-You've likely heard the phrase, "don't put all of your eggs in one basket."
-It's an old expression, but it still holds true.
-If you put all of your eggs in one basket and then you drop the basket, there goes breakfast.
+You've likely heard the phrase, "Don't put all of your eggs in one basket."
+It may be an old expression, but it holds up.

-The same is true when it comes to investing.
+This same strategy can be applied when it comes to investing.
 A single mutual fund can give you access to a range of securities to help you balance your risk and reward.
-If one investment is down, those losses can potentially be offset by another of the fund’s holdings.
+If one investment is down, those losses can often be offset by another of the fund’s holdings.
 Diversification also helps reduce swings in the value of your investment.
-This can be less risky than investing all of your money into the stock of a single company.
+This can be less risky than investing all of your money into a single company’s stock.

 2. Professional money management

-If you don't know a lot about investing, or you simply don't have the time to spend micro-managing your portfolio, you can benefit from a professionally managed mutual fund.
+If you don't know much about investing or simply don't have the time to micro-manage your portfolio, you can benefit from a professionally managed mutual fund.
 When you invest in a mutual fund, a professional fund manager selects the securities within the fund and continually monitors the holdings.
-The investment knowledge and experience a professional manager brings can be an invaluable resource.
+A professional manager’s investment knowledge and experience can be an invaluable resource.

 3. Cost-effectiveness

 When you buy or sell a stock, there's usually a commission associated with the transaction.
-On top of the time, knowledge and research, commissions can really add up when building a diversified portfolio on your own.
+In addition to the time, knowledge and research, commissions can really add up when building a diversified portfolio on your own.

 Mutual funds deliver access to a diversified basket of securities in one single investment.
-Mutual funds also offer low investment minimums.
-If you're a new investor, you can easily get started with an initial investment of $500, or less in many cases.
+They also offer low investment minimums, so if you're a new investor, you can easily get started with an initial investment of $500 or less in many cases.

 4. Access and convenience

 Mutual funds make investing easy for several reasons.
 First, all mutual funds allow you to buy or sell your fund units daily.
-Second, if your mutual fund distributes dividend, interest or capital gains income you can choose to automatically reinvest the income to buy units.
-Third, you can set up pre-authorized contributions to invest a fixed amount of money on a regular basis.
-Lastly, mutual funds deliver access to a wide array of markets across the world, which would not be easily accessible to everyday investors.
+Second, if your mutual fund distributes dividends, interest or capital gains income, you can choose to automatically reinvest the income to buy units.
+Third, you can set up Pre-Authorized Contributions to invest a fixed amount of money regularly.
+Additionally, mutual funds deliver access to a wide array of markets worldwide, which wouldn’t be easily accessible to everyday investors.

 Types of mutual funds

-Although there are a seemingly endless variety of mutual funds available in Canada to meet varying risk profiles, goals and interests, five of the most popular types of mutual funds include:
+Although there is a seemingly endless variety of mutual funds available in Canada to meet varying risk profiles, goals and interests, five of the most popular types of mutual funds include:

 1. Portfolio Solutions

-Portfolio Solutions make investing less complicated by providing a complete diversified solution for you that is professionally managed to help you stay on track with your investment goals.
+Portfolio Solutions make investing less complicated by providing a complete diversified solution that’s professionally managed to help you stay on track with your investment goals.
 Portfolio Solutions have a mix of different investments, like stocks and bonds, carefully selected, combined and continuously monitored to manage risk and take advantage of opportunities.

 Typical Investment Objective: Varies, but aligned with long-term goals